‘Cash Me Outside’ Girl Twitter Post Raise Questions About Dropping Out Of School

 — Danielle Bregoli (@DanielIeBregoli) March 2, 2017

-Her mother reportedly brought the teen on the show, claiming that she was an out-of-control and disrespectful teen, who was stealing cars, credit cards, and fighting.
+Her mother reportedly brought the teen on the show, claiming that she was an out-of-control and disrespectful teen who stole cars and credit cards and fought with others.

-The “Cash Me Outside” girl stated on the Dr. Phil Show that she dropped out of school while in the seventh grade, but during an interview with Big Boy TV, Bregoli stated that she is not in school and that her mother has been trying to enroll her.
+The “Cash Me Outside” girl stated on Dr. Phil that she dropped out of school while in the seventh grade, but during an interview with Big Boy TV, Bregoli stated that she is not in school and that her mother has been trying to enroll her.

 Who needs school when your rich pic.twitter.com/gitcM6sWEA